Jitao-Hu/RandomPhoto/README.md

 The main code is in the ViewController, the support is the main storyboard.

-The code should be copy and paste within Xcode to get worked and the project type is ios-app in Xcode.
+The file should be open within Xcode to get worked and the project type is ios-app in Xcode.

 updated 2022 Feb